-Moreover, the private company does this not only by supplying its technology and providing experts to set it up but also through employing and training a local workforce.
+Moreover, the private company does this by supplying its technology and providing experts to set it up and employing and training a local workforce.

-In the process, these employees acquire a high level of skills that can subsequently be used for the benefit of other sectors.
+In the process, these employees acquire a high level of skills that can subsequently be used to benefit other sectors.

 The private company will also use local partners for implementation and operation, creating another channel for the diffusion of technology within the country and increasing diversification of the local economy.

-Furthermore, the presence of a significant private company within a country provides the perfect platform for further synergies and the 'cluster effect': developing other businesses, making additional investments and, ultimately, participating in and contributing to the country's overall growth.
+Furthermore, a significant private company within a country provides the perfect platform for further synergies and the 'cluster effect': developing other businesses, making additional investments, and, ultimately, participating in and contributing to the country's overall growth.